digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 cd Kubernetes-Starter-Kit-Developers
 ```

-Next, open the `loki-stack-values-v2.4.1.yaml` file provided in the `Starter Kit` repository, using a text editor of your choice (preferably with `YAML` lint support).
-Please remove the comments surrounding the `schema_config` and `storage_config` keys:
+Next, open the `loki-stack-values-v2.4.1.yaml` file provided in the `Starter Kit` repository, using a text editor of your choice (preferably with `YAML` lint support):

 ```shell
 code 5-setup-loki-stack/res/manifests/loki-stack-values-v2.4.1.yaml
 ```

+Then, please remove the comments surrounding the `schema_config` and `storage_config` keys.
 The final `Loki` storage setup configuration looks similar to (please replace the `<>` placeholders accordingly):

 ```yaml
 loki: